jkwack/GAMESS_RI-MP2_MiniApp/README.md

     rimp2-hip:       rimp2 with OpenMP offload + HIPBLAS on GPU
     rimp2-cpu:       rimp2 with OpenMP (CPU only)

-    Note the instructions on installing hipfort in source_me_crusher_OLCF file
+    Note the instructions on installing hipfort in https://code.ornl.gov/t4p/build_hipfort.git ; users need to have their own installation of hipfort.
     $ source source_me_crusher_OLCF
     $ make clean
     $ make